 Applicants with at least five years of managerial experience may choose to submit a portfolio of professional accomplishments in lieu of a GMAT or GRE score.
 An admissions committee will review each applicant’s portfolio of professional accomplishments to decide if a GMAT/GRE waiver is warranted.
 If an applicant’s portfolio is not adequate to warrant a GMAT/GRE waiver, that applicant will be asked to submit a GMAT or GRE score, as per standard admission procedure.
 Applicants who request a GMAT/GRE waiver must submit their portfolios to the department academic advisor.

-Qualified applicants may enter the MBA or the MBA with Law concentration in either the Fall or Spring semesters, while admission to the International MBA, the MBA with Executive concentration, and the CD-MBA is for Fall only.
+Qualified applicants may enter the MBA or the MBA/JD in either the Fall or Spring semesters, while admission to the MBA with Executive concentration, and the CD-MBA is for Fall only.

 MBA Preparatory Knowledge